mmtftr/lnmtl-alternative-translations/README.md

 ## What is TranslateLib
 TranslateLib is a more general version of GTLNMTL and adds support for future alternative translation providers.
 It also has all the goodies of GTLNMTL and will continue to improve in the future.
-It will support Sogou in the very near future.

 To be more specific, TranslateLib provides the groundwork for alternative translation providers.
 TranslateLib uses ES6 features heavily and has a cleaner codebase than Google Translate.
 It's also completely opensourced with the GNU Public License.